Showing posts with label PD - shooters. Show all posts

 Floyd The Droid was developed in 1986 by Paul Lay for Analog Software.
 We're a droid who loves to explore but this trait got him into trouble so now he's stuck inside a (wait for it) topo-dimensional converter.
 So you're alone in the void of whatever this existence is and surrounded by weird enemies intent on our death.

-This game is simple, shoot everything - robots, spaceships, C64's and more.
-We begin each game with 75% health and it increases with each enemy we kill.
+This game is simple, shoot everything - robots, spaceships, C64s, etc. We begin each game with 75% health which increases with enemies killed.
 Sadly, it also decreases if you bump into them or if you shoot an Atari logo.
-Kill everything and move onto the next level to do it all over again at a faster rate.
+Kill everything and move on to the next level to do it all over again at a faster rate.
 Don't panic!

 The graphics are basic but it's all about the sprites which are huge and beautiful in their own weird way.
 The music is insanely awesome.
-Insane, because it's so zany and weird yet I also leave it playing as I love it.
-There is also speech which is quite superb for such an early ST game, and it's excellent.
-A lot of love went into this game.
+Insane, because it's so zany and weird yet I leave it playing - I love it.
+There is also speech which is quite superb for such an early ST game and is excellent.
+A lot of love went into this.

 I managed to find the original of Missing One Droid and I just had to buy it!!